Constructive theory of ordinals: Fundamental results

 \subsubsection{Ackermann}

-It is possible to continue this elementary arithmetic à la Ackermann.
-We define by induction an ordinal \(\Acko(\alpha,\beta,\gamma)\) that we get by iterating \(\gamma\) times the preceding map, initialised at \(\alpha\), i.e.\ more precisely,
+It is possible to continue this elementary arithmetic à la Ackermann as in \citealt{finsler51}.
+We define by induction an ordinal \(\Acko(\alpha,\beta,\gamma)\) that we get by iterating \(\gamma\) times the preceding map, initialised at \(\alpha\), i.e.\ more precisely

-In particular, \(\varepsilon_0=\Acko({\omega,\omega,\und1})\).
+In particular, \(\varepsilon_0=\Acko({\omega,\omega,\und4})\).